Iryna Venediktova: Maidan cases

-During the work of Iryna Venediktova as Prosecutor General, the results of the investigation of crimes related to mass protests in 2013-2014 improved.
+During the work of Venediktova as Prosecutor General, the results of the investigation of crimes related to mass protests in 2013-2014 improved.
 This process was also influenced by the adoption by the Parliament in May 2021 of the Law of Ukraine "On Amendments to the Criminal Procedural Code of Ukraine regarding the improvement of certain provisions in connection with the implementation of a special pre-trial investigation", which unblocked the usage of "in absentia" procedures in regard to fugitives.

-In November 2021, an 8-year investigation into the Maidan’s “maternal case” against 10 top officials led by ex-President Yanukovych, who are suspected of organizing crimes in the bloodiest days of the Revolution of Dignity, was completed.
+In November 2021, an 8-year investigation into the Maidan’s "maternal case" against 10 top officials led by ex-President Yanukovych, who are suspected of organising crimes in the bloodiest days of the Revolution of Dignity, was completed.

 Also, 2021 was a breakthrough in regard to verdicts in the Maidan cases.
 The courts have issued the same number of verdicts as in the previous 3 years combined.

 Handziuk case

 In 2020, the investigation was completed and the case on the assault on activist Kateryna Handziuk was filed to court.
-Head of the council for Kherson Oblast and assistant of deputy of this regional council were accused of organizing and ordering this assault and now both have been sentenced to 10 years in prison.
+Head of the council for Kherson Oblast and assistant of deputy of this regional council were accused of organising and ordering this assault and now both have been sentenced to 10 years in prison.
 Also, five direct perpetrators of the assault on Kateryna and the person who committed the concealment of this crime were punished.

 In general, during the investigation of the assault on Kateryna Handziuk and related crimes, 18 persons were suspected.
 9 criminal proceedings were filed to the court, most of which were reviewed by the courts with convicting verdicts.

 PrivatBank case

-On February 22, 2021, and March 15, 2021, the Prosecutor General approved criminal charges to five former top managers of PJSC CB PrivatBank: Chairman of the Board; First Deputy Chairman of the Board; Deputy Chairman of the Board – Head of the Treasury; Head of interbank operations department and Head of financial management department on a case of embezzlement of more than 8.3 billion UA hryvnas funds of the bank.
+On 22 February 2021 and 15 March 2021, the Prosecutor General approved criminal charges to five former top managers of PJSC CB PrivatBank: Chairman of the Board; First Deputy Chairman of the Board; Deputy Chairman of the Board – Head of the Treasury; Head of interbank operations department and Head of financial management department on a case of embezzlement of more than 8.3 billion UA hryvnas funds of the bank.